how much air does a plasma cutter need

 Oxygen

-This is an industry-standard for cutting mild steel.
-It allows for really efficient cutting and the cut quality is excellent.
-The reason for this is that the oxygen reacts with the plasma in a way that keeps the spray fast and narrow, so the cutting is highly concentrated.
+This is an industry standard for cutting mild steel.
+It allows for really efficient cutting, and the cut quality is excellent.
+This is because the oxygen reacts with the plasma in a way that keeps the spray fast and narrow, so the cutting is highly concentrated.

 Ultimately, though, oxygen is expensive.
 You’ll need a really efficient, streamlined system to take advantage of the faster cutting speeds in a way that makes cents.
 Awful pun intended.